timle1/node-notes/README.md

 a simple note taking app
-Purpose: to practice deploying node apps
+- to practice deploying node apps